Seeed-Studio/wiki-documents/docs/Wio-Terminal-Chassis-Battery(650mAh).md

 - When the Wio Terminal Battery Chassis is switched from battery charging mode to battery power mode, there will be a 500 ms voltage drop time.

-- The battery only can chared by the I2C of 40Pin female interface or USB Tpye-C.
+- The battery can only be chare by the I2C on 40Pin female interface or USB Type-C.

-- The USB Type-C or 40 female pin header will stop charging when the input voltage lower than 4.3V, but the green light will keep on.
+- When the input voltage falls below 4.3V, the USB Type-C or 40 female pin header will stop charging, but the green light will keep on.

-- When the battery voltage lower than 3V on OTG(battery discharge) state, the board will stop battery discharge and the red light turn off.
+- If the battery voltage below 3V on OTG(battery discharge) state, the battery board will stop discharge and the red light off.

-- When the battery board on the OTG mode, If The output short circuit then the mode will automatedly shift to hiccup mode until the short circuit gets repair then the board recovers to normal power supply mode.
+- When the battery board on the OTG mode, If The output is shorted, the mode will automatically switch to hiccup mode until the short circuit is repaired, and then the board recovers to normal power supply mode.

-- If plug out the battery when the board on the charging mode, the board will shift to failure mode and the green light flash at 1Hz.
+- If the battery is removed while the board is in charge mode, the board will switch to failure mode and the green light blink at a frequency of 1Hz.

-- When the battery board on the unuse state, please press the button to shift to sleep mode, all the LED will turn off.
+- When the battery board is not in use, please press the button to enter sleep mode and all the LED will off.

 ## **Detecting LiPo Battery Status**